Director: Colin Trevorrow

 Of course, it would all go wrong; it wouldn’t be a Jurassic Park movie without the chaos that Ian Malcolm predicted in the first film.
 However it’s the chaos that makes us love these films, we don’t want to see a film about a successful theme park where everything goes to plan, no what we really want to see is some crazy dinosaur action.
-I am delighted to reveal that Jurassic world has all the chaos one would expect and turns it up to 11.
-Jurassic World is a blast, sure it’s silly at times and a whole lot ridiculous but it’s so entertaining that it’s allowed to up the crazy factor.
+I am delighted to reveal that Jurassic World has all the chaos one would expect and turns it up to 11.
+Jurassic World is a blast, sure it’s silly at times and a whole lot ridiculous most other times, but it’s so entertaining that it’s allowed to up the crazy factor.

 The film takes place 22 years after the original film on Isla Nublar.
 InGen has not only cleaned up their monumental mess but have actually created John Hammond’s vision and made a fully functional theme park.
-However, due to rising operational costs and declining consumer interest, the staff of Jurassic World has begun creating genetic hybrids.
-Before you can say hold onto your butts our characters realise how very little control they have and they must now stop their newest attraction from causing all-out chaos.
+However, due to rising operational costs and declining consumer interest, the staff of Jurassic World has created genetic hybrids.
+Before you can say hold on to your butts, our characters realise how very little control they have and they must now stop their newest attraction from causing all-out chaos.

 Yes, it is an excellent piece of fun film.
 Emphasis on the word fun, which lets it have some real creative freedom that reminds me slightly of games I would play with a stack of toys when I was younger- just carnage and creativity.

-Fun aside the film does come with a theme, and it isn’t very subtle about telling us that.
-The theme of this film is control, and how you can’t have any control over nature, which ties in with a very Frankenstien like concept of man playing god and having it go horribly wrong for him, there are some excellent parallels to the Frankestien’s monster motive and the cold apathy from the creators of the monster is very well played out- it was a fate of their own creation.
+Fun aside, the film comes with a theme, and it isn’t very subtle about telling us that.
+The theme of this film is control, and how you can’t control nature, which ties in with a very Frankenstein like concept of man playing god and having it go horribly wrong for him.